realh/ProtobufKMM/README.md

 So these plugins will generate incorrect code for them.
 However, this code is sufficiently simple and well-documented that I think a third party wouldn't find it too difficult to add those features if they need them.

+### Adding Swift files to your XCode project

+The first time you create any Swift files you will have to manually add them to your XCode project by dragging them from Finder, even if they are created in the correct location.

 ## Licence